What is a Cataract?

 Can I Have Cataract Operations in Both Eyes Done as the Same Time?

-If you have decided to proceed with cataract surgery, I will do various measurements of the eye and the lens to enable me to calculate the strength of the lens implant that will be put inside the eye to replace the cloudy lens that is being removed.
+If you have decided to proceed with cataract surgery, I will arrange various measurements of the eye and the lens to enable me to calculate the strength of the lens implant that will be put inside the eye to replace the cloudy lens that is being removed.
 I will usually do this on the same day as I assess your eye.
 You may also need a hospital pre-assessment appointment if you are having sedation or general anaesthetic.

 If you wear contact lenses, these must be removed for two weeks (soft contact lenses) – four weeks (gas permeable or hard lenses) before the measurements of the eye are made.
+This is to increase the accuracy of the measurements which can be affected by the contact lens which can slightly alter the curvature of the front of the eye.

 The Choice of Intra-ocular Lens